Jamlons/Basic-File-Indexer/README.md

 -f being the optional filename to search inside of (default is /tmp/trove).

 An example of the code follows:
-' ./trove -l 5 -b README.txt trove.c '
+`./trove -l 5 -b README.txt trove.c`
 This will store all alphanumeric strings inside both README.txt and trove.c that are atleast 5 characters long.
 ' ./trove ubuntu '
 This will return the filepath of README.txt within the cmd line, as it includes the string 'ubuntu'.